-From the computational and memory standpoint we compare the proposed method with implicit and explicit solutions of the MPC problems.
-The implicit problem is solved online via quadratic programming (QP) using Matlab's Quadprog solver~\cite{Goldfarb1983ANS}.
-While, the explicit problem is solved offline via multiparametric quadratic programming (mpQP) using MPT3 toolbox~\cite{MPT3:2013}.
-Upon deployment, the online explicit MPC procedure consists of an evaluation of a pre-computed piecewise affine (PWA) policy.
-The online computation time and memory footprints of the investigated control policies were evaluated on a laptop with 2.60 GHz Intel(R) i7-8850H CPU and 16 GB RAM on a 64-bit operating system.
+Furthermore, we compare the memory footprint of the trained neural policy of DPC against PWA policy of eMPC.
 The assessment of the memory requirements of the implicit MPC is not straightforward, as it depends on the memory footprint of the chosen optimization solver, dependencies, and storage of the problem parameters.
-In this case, we estimate the optimistic lower bound by assessing only the memory requirements of the Quadprog solver\footnote{The memory footprint estimate of implicit MPC in Table~\ref{tab:CPU_memory} is based on the standalone Python implementation of the Quadprog solver: \url{https://pypi.org/project/quadprog/}}.
+In this case, we estimate the optimistic lower bound by assessing only the memory requirements of the Quadprog solver\footnote{The memory footprint estimate of implicit MPC in Table~\ref{tab:CPU_memory} is based on the standalone Python implementation of the open-source Quadprog solver: \url{https://pypi.org/project/quadprog/}}.